Chaitu328/react-app-INTV3/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-Yes, you’ve summarized the three common ways to use CSS in React accurately.
-Let’s break them down:
+# We summarized the three common ways to use CSS in React.

 ### 1. **Inline Styles**

-Inline styles are specified directly in the component using a JavaScript object.
-These styles are applied to elements using the `style` attribute.
-They don’t require a CSS file and are scoped to the component.
+We use inline styles by specifying them directly in the component with a JavaScript object.
+These styles are applied using the `style` attribute and are scoped to the component.

 **Example:**